Who: Blessed to be married to Sharon since 1990, and parents of Andrew, Brennan, and KaiLi

 Shortly after that I submitted my resignation and a few months later we had sold our cars, our house, our children (no, we didn’t do that!), and most of our other possessions, and moved to a small town (Banchory) outside of Aberdeen, Scotland where I began post-graduate studies.
 It was a long journey.
 What I assumed would take 3-4 years ended up taking 6 (and then some), but by the summer of 2014 I had submitted and defended my thesis and was “doctored.”

-And now the fruit of that looooong season has finally been published by the good people of Fortress Press in their “Emerging Scholars” series under the title, “Trinitarian Grace and Participation: An entry into the theology of TF Torrance.”
+The fruit of that long season was published by Fortress Press in their “Emerging Scholars” series under the title, “Trinitarian Grace and Participation: An entry into the theology of TF Torrance.”
 What’s the book about?
 Well, basically, it is about Grace, and that Grace is not a “thing” or a “force” or some “legal status” we have before God; rather, Grace is a person (Jesus) in whom we are included, and because of whom we have communion with God.
 That is, through the Holy Spirit we are brought in and lifted up to fellowship with the Father through the Son.
 We think that grace exists because we are bad, but actually grace exists because God is good.
 Sadly, most Christians most of the time live as if it is all up to us and so we work really hard to be good people – we do “churchy” stuff, we read our bibles and say our prayers and serve the needy…when all the time God isn’t interested in our goodness.
 What God wants is for us to share in his life and love.
 That is the gospel: through the Spirit, you and I are included in Jesus’ relationship with the Father.